-Mayara Felix is an economist who specializes in international trade and economic development.
-She studies the effects of policies intended to improve market efficiency in developing countries such as tariff reforms, free trade agreements, tax reforms, and outsourcing, with a special focus on firm behavior and competition in response to these policies.
-Her empirical focus is Latin America, with additional work in Indonesia.
+Mayara Felix is an economist who specializes in economic development and international trade.
+She studies policies intended to improve market efficiency in developing countries, such as import tariff reductions, free trade agreements, and outsourcing.
+A core theme in Felix's work is firms' response to these policies and their implications to competition.
+She focuses primarily on Latin America, with additional work in Indonesia.

-Felix earned a PhD in economics from the Massachusetts Institute of Technology and a BA in mathematics and economics from Mount Holyoke College.
-She is a Faculty Research Fellow at the National Bureau of Economic Research, a faculty affiliate at the Yale Economic Growth Center, and an invited researcher at JPAL-Latin America.
-Prior to joining Yale, Felix spent a year as an IES postdoctoral researcher at Princeton and another year as a postdoctoral researcher at the Harvard Kennedy School of Government.
+Professor Felix holds PhD in Economics from MIT and a BA from Mount Holyoke College.
+She is a Faculty Research Fellow at the National Bureau of Economic Research, a Faculty Affiliate at the Yale Economic Growth Center, and an Invited Researcher at J-PAL Latin America.
+Prior to joining Yale, Prof Felix spent a year as an IES postdoctoral researcher at Princeton and another year as a postdoctoral researcher at the Harvard Kennedy School of Government.

 Selected Publications